A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Intelligent Workload Trade-off Scheme Design

 \subsection{T2I Service Evaluation Metrics}

 In our SemAIGC framework, image quality and latency are the two crucial performance metrics that affect service quality.
 The image quality is primarily influenced by semantic similarity and reconstruction likelihood.
-We can fetch the image quality score by evaluating the loss between the SemAIGC image and the target image\footnote{In practice, if there is no target image available, the aesthetics scores predictor can be used to evaluate the image quality in model training and image generation \cite{hosu2019effective}.}, as defined in (\ref{imagesim}).
-Meanwhile, the latency of accessing T2I service by the local receiver $j$ from edge transmitter $i$ consists of transmission delay $L_{1}^{i,j}$, edge computing delay $L_{2}^{i,j}$, and local computing delay $L_{3}^{i,j}$, i.e., $L_{i,j}=L_{1}^{i,j}+L_{2}^{i,j}+L_{3}^{i,j}$.
+We can fetch the image quality score by evaluating the loss between the SemAIGC image and the target image\footnote{In practical use, if there is no target image available, the aesthetics scores predictors or user feedback mechanisms can be used to evaluate the image quality in model training and image generation \cite{hosu2019effective}.}, as defined in (\ref{imagesim}).
+Meanwhile, the latency of accessing T2I service by the local receiver $j$ from edge transmitter $i$ consists of transmission delay $L_{1}$, edge computing delay $L_{2}$, and local computing delay $L_{3}$, i.e., $L=L_{1}+L_{2}+L_{3}$.
 Let $O_{i,j}$ denote the data size of semantic information transmitted by edge transmitter $i$ to local receiver $j$, then the transmission delay is

 where $v_{i,j}=B_{i,j}\cdot \log_{2}(1+\mathit{S\!N\!R}_{i,j})$ is the bit transmission rate of the link from transmitter $i$ to receiver $j$, $\mathit{S\!N\!R}_{i,j}$ is the signal-to-noise-ratio (SNR) of this link, and $B_{i,j}$ represents the bandwidth allocated to this link.